ericoporto/ags-manual-wiki/Globalfunctions_Message.md

 to the script until the player has removed the text window (by pressing a key or clicking the mouse).
 While the window is displayed, all other processing, like animations and interface display, are disabled.
-This is usually used for responses to the player LOOKing at things.
+This is usually used for responses to the player looking at things.

 *See Also:* [DisplayAt](Globalfunctions_Message#displayat),
 [DisplayMessage](Globalfunctions_Message#displaymessage),